ageorge95/TOMATO-simple-chia-forks-NFT-recovery/README.md

 To quickly get the delayedPH to use with TOMATO, you can use WILLOW (https://github.com/ageorge95/WILLOW-chia-forks-instant-wallet-balance) to generate your addresses of the hot wallet, and then convert that address to a puzzlehash.

-# How to get the launcher, contract
+# How to get the launcher and the contract

 Those values must be taken from chia NOT from a chia fork.